 Chu earned a B.S. in physics from the Korea Advanced Institute of Science and Technology (KAIST), a Ph.D. in physics from the California Institute of Technology (Caltech), and a Ph.D. in management & organizations from the University of Michigan’s Ross School of Business.

 In between Ph.D.s, Chu spent thirteen years in consulting, start-ups, and executive search.
 He consulted for clients in the United States, Korea, and China.
 He founded, grew, and sold an enterprise software platform venture, and was later the CEO for another venture.
 Chu’s final industry position was at the world's largest private executive search firm, where he was the Asia-Pacific Consumer Practice leader.

 ||Workshop in Organizations and Markets

 REVISION: Who Killed the Inner Circle?
-The End of the Era of the Corporate Interlock Network
+The Decline of the American Corporate Interlock Network

 U.S. corporations shared members of their boards of directors since the early 1900s, creating a dense interlock network in which nearly every major corporation and director was connected through short paths and elevating a handful of well-connected directors to an influential “inner circle.”
 This network remained highly-connected throughout the 20th century, serving as a mechanism for the rapid diffusion of information and practices, as well as a device for promoting elite cohesion.
 Some of the most well-established findings in the sociology of networks spring from this milieu.
 In the 2000s, however, board recruiting practices changed: well-connected directors became less preferred, and due to this shift in preference, the inner circle disappeared and companies are less connected to each other.
 Revisiting three classic studies on the diffusion of corporate policies, on corporate executives’ political unity, and on elite socialization, we find that established understandings of the ...